podlove/podlove-web-player-wp-plugin/src/plugin/README.txt

 == Changelog ==

+= 5.1.0 =

+- Set default configuration, theme and template for player instances
+- Add show title attribute in short codes
+- Add ability to select a blueprint while creating a config, theme or template
+- Add full configuration with all subscribe-button options enabled
+- Add Podlove Web Player 4 (classic) template as blueprint
+- Add themes for Wordpress TwentyTwenty and Wordpress TwentyNineteen
+- Fix bug that prevents complete uninstall
+- Upgrade Podlove Web Player to 5.1.4

 = 5.0.14 =

 - Support Wordpress MultiSite instances, in network activated mode all settings are stored globally on the site